BY-LAWS OF THE INTERNATIONAL SOCIETY OF INTERPERSONAL PSYCHOTHERAPY, INC.

 - In addition to the officers named above, Myrna Weissman is named an honorary member of the Executive Council.
 This honorary, non-voting, role recognizes Dr. Weissman’s unique importance to the Society as one of the original developers of IPT.
 The honorary membership has nolimitation on the duration of the appointment.

 - Policies and procedures for the management of the Society’s finances and administration shall be determined by an Executive Council.

-- All members of the Executive Council have the right to vote on the Council.
+- All members of the Executive Council have the right to vote on the Council with the exception of honorary members.
 In case of a draw, the President has an additional vote.

-- The Executive Council shall recommend annual international membership dues for approval ty the Plenary Convention at the next business meeting.
+- The Executive Council shall recommend annual international membership dues for approval at the Plenary Convention at the next business meeting.

 - If a vacancy occurs among the officers, for any reason, the Council may appoint a qualified person to fill the unexpired portion of the term.
 Such an appointment may be made in a reasonable manner to be determined by the Council.

 - If the Vice President resigns or is not able in any way to continue in office, the Council will appoint a qualified person to fill the vacancy until a new Vice President can be elected.
 This election will take place as soon as possible but no later than six months after the vacancy occurred.